public-key-cryptography/public-key-editor/README.md

 	ed for digital signature standards and for encryption.
 (Note that RSA refers to the cipher while co- prime root extraction refers to the underlying math problem on which the cipher is based.)

-	The Rabin cipher c = m ^ e (mod n) where (e, phi(n)) != 1 (e and phi are co-composite) is equivalent to factorization because there is a many-to-one mapping of m to c.
-(Michael Rabin had thought of us- ing coprime root extraction as a public key cipher but he knew that it wasn't equivalent to factor- ization.)
-The Rabin cipher can use any exponent e > 1 by choosing a prime factor that has the same number in the totient whereas the RSA cipher can only use exponents e > 2 that are coprime with the totient.
+	The Rabin cipher c = m ^ e (mod n) where (e, phi(n)) != 1 (e and phi are co-composite such as e = 2^k) is equivalent to factorization because there is a many-to-one mapping of m to c.
+(Michael Rabin had thought of using coprime root extraction as a public key cipher but he knew that it wasn't equiv- alent to factorization.)
+The Rabin cipher can use any exponent e > 1 by choosing a prime factor that has the same number in the totient whereas the RSA cipher can only use exponents e > 2 that are co- prime with the totient.

 	If the message m is a perfect square < n, then the message can be encrypted and decrypted by squaring and unsquaring m modulo n.
 If m is a perfect cube and phi(n) is divisible by 3, then the message can